CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 ## Task 2: Identifying security issues in the pipeline

-To identify security issues in your pipeline with a straightforward approach, you can follow these basic steps to incorporate a simple security scan into your Azure DevOps pipeline.
-This example focuses on integrating a basic security scan with minimal configuration:
+To identify security issues in your pipeline with a straightforward approach, you can follow these basic steps to incorporate a security scan into your Azure DevOps pipeline.
+This focuses on integrating a basic security scan with minimal configuration:

-### Example: Basic Security Scan with Snyk
+### Security Scan with Snyk

 **Snyk** is a popular tool for vulnerability scanning in open source dependencies.
 Here’s how to integrate Snyk into an Azure DevOps pipeline to identify security issues: